The 2017 Fannie Lou Hamer Humanitarian Awards Luncheon

 The Fannie Lou Hamer Institute @ COFO

-The Fannie Lou Hamer National Institute on Citizenship and Democracy will recognize five agents of change during the 2015 Fannie Lou Hamer Humanitarian Awards Luncheon to be held Friday, April 24, 2015.
+The Fannie Lou Hamer National Institute on Citizenship and Democracy will recognize the founders of the Fannie Lou Hamer Institute during the 2017 Fannie Lou Hamer Humanitarian Awards Luncheon to be held Thursday, April 20, 2017.
 The honorees will receive the Fannie Lou Hamer Humanitarian Award in an 11:30 a.m. ceremony held in Ballrooms A & B of the New Student Union on the campus of Jackson State University.

 The founding members of the Fannie Lou Hamer National Institute on Citizenship and Democracy are a coalition of academics who promote civic engagement and popular sovereignty through the study of the struggle for civil rights in the United States.

 To be honored are Mr. Martin Bennett, Instructor Emeritus of American history at Santa Rosa Junior College where he has taught for twenty-five years.
 He is Co-Chair of North Bay Jobs with Justice affiliated with the national Jobs with Justice network.
 Bennett is also a Research and Policy Analyst for UNITE HERE 2850, a union representing restaurant, hotel, and food service workers in the North and East Bay.
 He is one of the founders of the North Bay Organizing Project (NBOP), a faith community based organizing project in the North Bay affiliated with the Gamaliel Foundation and he served on the NBOP Leadership Council.
 In 2015, he was honored as the "Sonoma County Democrat of the Year" by the Sonoma County Democratic Party and in 2016, he was presented the "Peace and Justice" annual award by the Peace and Justice Center of Sonoma County.